Shakespeare Theatre Company: Special performances of The Great Game: Afghanistan

-At the request of US Department of Defense officials and with support funding from private sources, the Shakespeare Theatre Company donated Harman Hall and provided logistical support for two all-day special performances of the full cycle of The Great Game: Afghanistan.
-The 10–11 February 2011 performances were offered free to soldiers, wounded veterans and government officials in the Washington DC area.
+At the request of US Department of Defense officials and with support funding from private sources, the Shakespeare Theatre Company donated Harman Hall.
+It provided logistical support for two all-day special performances of the full cycle of The Great Game: Afghanistan.
+The 10–11 February 2011 performances were offered free to soldiers, wounded veterans and government officials in the Washington, D.C., area.

 Awards

 The Shakespeare Theatre Company both presents and receives awards.
 Annually it presents The Will Award and The Emery Battis award.
 Additionally it regularly receives awards for its productions.

 The Will Award

 The William Shakespeare Award for Classical Theatre (The Will Award) has been presented by the Shakespeare Theatre Company since 1988.
-The Will Award is an annual honor to recognize an artist who has made a significant contribution to classical theatre in America.
+The Will Award is an annual honor to recognize an artist who has significantly contributed to classical theatre in America.
 Since at least 2008 the award ceremony has been held under the patronage of the British Ambassador and his wife.